vchow6/Pet-Box-Subscription/README.md

 ## Data Validation
 The original data is 1500 rows and 8 columns.
 I utilized Python for data validation and cleaning, with changes of each column noted in the below:

-**product_id:** this column is nominal, with unique and no missing values.
-No changes were made
+**product_id:** data type of **product_id** was changed from "numeric" to "character".
+The column has unique data and no missing values.

-**category:** this column is nominal, with repeated values.
+**category:** data type of **category** is "character", as per criteria.
+Data has repeate values, with 7 unique values.
 Some missing data are labeled as '-'.
 The missing '-' data were replaced with 'Unknow' for clarification

-**animal:** the column is nomminal, with repeated values, and no missing values.
+**animal:** the data type of **animal** is "character", as per criteria.
+The data has repeate values (with 4 unique values), and no missing values.
 No changes were made

-**size:** the column is nominal, with repeated values, and no missing values.
+**size:** the data type of **size** is "character", as per criteria, with repeated values, and no missing values.
 However, the repeated values were all in different formats (all capitalized vs. all lower case vs. a mix of lower and upper cases, etc), making it several extra unnecessary categories.
 To fix this, the data was changed to all having a proper capitalization (upper case for the first letter of each value)

-**price:** the column is continuous, all positive and no missing data.
-The data type was listed as 'object', so I utilized Pandas in Python to change the data type to 'float'.
+**price:** the data type of **price** was changed from "object" to "numeric", per criteria.
+The data is all positive and there's no missing values.

-**sales:** the column is continuous, all positive and no missing data.
+**sales:** the data type of **sales** is "numeric"/"float", as per criteria.
+There are no negative values and no missing data.
 No changes were made

-**rating:** the column is discreet with range from 0 - 10.
-There were 150 missing data, thus they were replaced to '0.
+**rating:** the data type of **rating** is "numeric", as per criteria.
+There were 150 missing data, thus they were replaced to '0'.
 I have also converted the data type from 'float' to 'int' within Pandas in Python

-**repeat_purchase:** the column is nominal, with repeate and no missing data.
+**repeat_purchase:** the data type of **repeat_purchase** is "numeric", criteria.
+It has repeate values and no missing data.
 No changes were made

 ## Distribution of Sales